Ireland's current strategy for research and development, science and technology.

 The central vision in Innovation 2020 is for Ireland to become a Global Innovation Leader.
 One of the key metrics of the Strategy is to increase total investment in R&D in Ireland, led by the private sector, to 2.5% of GNP.

-Public expenditure in R&D across Government departments is captured annually in the Research & Development Budget.
+Public expenditure in R&D across Government departments is captured annually in the Research and Development Budget.

 - Excellent research will be performed in strategically important areas with relevance and impact for the economy and society;